conan-io/docs/integrations/ros.rst

 The Conan packages can be installed and used in CMake with the help of the :ref:`ROSEnv generator <conan_tools_ros_rosenv>` created for the purpose.

-It provides a clean integration that requires no conan-specific modifications in your *CMakeLists.txt*.
+It provides a clean integration that requires no Conan-specific modifications in your *CMakeLists.txt*.

 .. note::